 MiUI Resources for Employers and TPAs

-At launch on December 15, 2025, MiUI will be used by employers and third-party administrators (TPAs) to file quarterly wage and tax reports, upload wage files, register as a new business, and more.
+Employers and third-party administrators (TPAs) will use MiUI to file quarterly wage and tax reports, upload wage files, register as a new business, and more.

 In MiUI, all employer representatives such as Professional Employer Organizations (PEO), those with Power of Attorney (POA), and fiscal intermediaries will be classified as a Third-Party Administrator (TPA).